clementgallet/libTAS/README.md

 To enable audio playback, you will also need `libswresample`, `libasound`

-To enable HUD on the game screen, you will need `libfreetype`
+To enable HUD on the game screen, you will need `libfreetype`, `libfontconfig`

 Cmake will detect the presence of these libraries and disable the corresponding features if necessary.
 If you want to manually enable/disable a feature, you must add just after the `cmake` command: